MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-90-Private-Land-Mobile-Radio-Services/subpart-S-Regulations-Governing-Licensing-Use-Frequencies-806824-851869-896901-935940-MHz-Bands/subjectgroup-ECFRdf8f02eb67c6e14-Policies-Governing-Processing-Applications-Selection-Assignment-Frequencies-Use-806824-MHz-851869-MHz-896901-MHz-935940-MHz-Bands/section-90.617.md

 |191-192-193-194-195|391-392-393-394-395|
 |196-197-198-199-200|  396-397-398-399  |

-(d) Unless otherwise specified, the channels listed in Tables 4A and 4B are available only to eligibles in the SMR category - which consists of Specialized Mobile Radio (SMR) stations and eligible end users.
+(d) Unless otherwise specified, the channels listed in Tables 4A and 4B are available only to eligibles in the SMR category—which consists of Specialized Mobile Radio (SMR) stations and eligible end users.
 800 MHz high density cellular systems, as defined in § 90.7, are prohibited on these channels.
 These frequencies are available in non-border areas.
 The spectrum blocks listed in Table 4A are available for EA-based services (as defined by § 90.681) prior to January 21, 2005.
 No new EA-based services will be authorized after January 21, 2005.
 EA-based licensees who operate non-high-density cellular systems prior to January 21, 2005, may choose to remain on these channels in the non-high-density cellular portion of the 800 MHz band (as defined in § 90.614).
 These licensees may continue to operate non-high-density cellular systems and will be grandfathered indefinitely.
 The channels listed in Table 4B will be available for site-based licensing after January 21, 2005, in any Economic Area where no EA-based licensee is authorized for these channels.

-Table 4A - EA-Based SMR Category 806-816/851-861 MHz Band Channels, Available Prior to January 21, 2005

-[80 Channels]

 |Spectrum block|   Channel Nos.    |
 |--------------|-------------------|